redpanda-data/connect/docs/concepts.md

 broker configs.

-If your source doesn't support multiple parallel consumers then unfortunately your options are limited.
+If your source doesn't support multiple parallel consumers then unfortunately your options are more limited.
 A logical next step might be to look at your network/disk configuration to see if that's a potential cause of contention.

 ### Benthos Writes Too Slowly